enzo-project/enzo-e/doc/source/devel/hydro_infrastructure.rst

 The Hydro/MHD infrastructure helped motivate the creation of ``EnzoCenteredFieldRegistry``, to encapsulate a static (at runtime) registry of all known fields used by the Enzo section of the codebase and track some basic meta-data about the fields.
-The registry was primarily created to help manage instances of the ``EnzoAdvectionFieldLUT`` struct (see below).
 Although it's functionallity is presently limited, the ``EnzoCenteredFieldRegistry`` has the potential to be a general purpose tool that can be used for other purposes in the Enzo layer of the codebase.